 Two of the world’s greatest chess masters, one American, one Russian, are in danger of becoming the pawns of their governments as their battle for the world title gets under way.
 Simultaneously their lives are thrown into further confusion by a Hungarian refugee, a remarkable woman who becomes the centre of their emotional triangle.
 This mirrors the heightened passions of the political struggles that threaten to destroy lives and loves.

 Ball, who is one of Britain’s leading musical theatre stars, will play Russian grandmaster Anatoly, opposite singer Tim Howar as American grandmaster Frederick “Freddie” Trumper.
 X Factor winner Burke plays Svetlana, Anatoly’s estranged wife, while Janson, who starred in Beautiful: The Carole King musical, will play Florence, Freddie’s presumed lover.
-The Chess cast will also feature Murray Head, who starred as Freddie in the original production.
+The Chess cast will also feature recent Motown The Musical star Cedric Neal as The Arbiter.

 This will be the first West End revival of Chess since the original 1986 production, which starred Elaine Paige, Murray Head and Tommy Korberg.
 That production, which ran for three years at the Prince Edward Theatre, followed a highly successful recording featuring the same stars, and included the international hit singles I Know Him So Well and One Night In Bangkok.
 Other well-known songs from Chess’ score include Anthem, Someone Else’s Story, Heaven Help My Heart and Pity The Child.